All About Quilting Cotton Fabric

 Both quilting cotton and apparel cotton are 100% cotton and often plain weaves.
 Quilting cotton is a sturdy medium weight fabric meant to go through lots of washes.
 Think of a handmade quilt that can be washed often.

 Quilting cotton is a very beginner friendly fabric, and it’s easier to use than apparel cotton.
-Quilting cotton wrinkles easily and needles to be ironed often.
+Quilting cotton wrinkles easily and needs to be ironed often.
 Apparel cotton is also beginner friendly fabric, but it can stretch or be too lightweight to work with.

 Quilting cotton most often comes only 44 inches wide, so if you are sewing a garment you’ll need extra fabric to accommodate this.
 Apparel cotton comes 54 to 60 inches wide so it may be more expensive per yard, but it has more fabric per yard.

 Apparel cotton is a light to very light weight fabric made for clothing.
 It was less body and a beautiful drape.
 The wrinkles don’t become as pronounced, and it’s more comfortable to wear.

 Can I Use Quilting Cotton fabric to Make Clothing?

 You can sew clothing out of whatever fabric you want, it all depends on what result you want.
 Garments made from quilting cotton can look “homemade” quickly, but that might be the look you are going for.